newrelic/nr1-workshop/lab9/INSTRUCTIONS.md

 - for this `User`
 - for use and retrieval the next time *we* enter this `Nerdlet`

-### Introducing NerdStore
+### Introducing NerdStorage

-NerdStore exists to address these problems.
+NerdStorage exists to address these problems.
 - It's a simple document database provided by the NR1 interface.
 - It's capable of storing data for an `Entity`, `Account`, or `User`.
 - A single document must be less than 64k
-- The document identifier/name must be less than 128 characters Retrieval of documents is available through both `GraphQL` and through the prebuilt components in `nr1` of `UserStorageQuery`, `EntityStorageQuery`, and `AccountStorageQuery`.
+- The document identifier/name must be less than 128 characters Retrieval of documents is available through both `NerdGraph` and through the prebuilt components in `nr1` of `UserStorageQuery`, `EntityStorageQuery`, and `AccountStorageQuery`.
 - Each of the predefined components has a `query` and `mutate` method that corresponds to expected, standard patterns that the [`Apollo GraphQL`](https://apollographql.com) library uses.
 - `UserStorageQuery` takes a required `collection` prop and an optional `documentId` prop.
 - `AccountStorageQuery` takes required `collection` and `accountId` props and an optional `documentId` prop.